 “We’re in the middle of a pandemic, we’re this close to an election, and Amy Coney Barrett’s record alone should be disqualifying,” Theresa Lau, Senior Counsel of Judges & Courts, Reproductive Rights and Health for the National Women’s Law Center (NWLC), told Refinery29.
 “Her record before even going into the hearings, what we knew about her [already], poses a grave threat to our constitutional rights.”

-Ahead, what Barrett on the Supreme Court could mean for America.
+Ahead, what Barrett on the Supreme Court could mean for the country.

-On 4th November, just one day after the US Election Day, the Supreme Court is slated to hear Fulton v.
+On November 4, just one day after Election Day, the Supreme Court is slated to hear Fulton v.
 Philadelphia.
 In this case, Catholic Social Services (CSS) sued Philadelphia after the city said CSS could no longer discriminate against LGBTQ+ couples when placing children in foster care.
-A lower court ruled in favour of the city, but CSS was granted its request for a Supreme Court hearing.
+A lower court ruled in favor of the city, but CSS was granted its request for a Supreme Court hearing.

 Following concerning comments made earlier this month by Supreme Court Justices Clarence Thomas and Samuel Alito about Obergefell v.
 Hodges, the 2015 marriage equality ruling, and “religious liberty,” Barrett’s influence in what will be one of the first cases she hears on the bench could have a big impact on LGBTQ+ rights.